MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -PasswordMinComplexChars
 The PasswordMinComplexChars parameter specifies the minimum number of complex characters that are required for device passwords.
 A complex character isn't a letter.
-Valid values for this parameter are:
+Valid values are:

 - An integer.
-- $null (blank): The setting isn't configured.
-This is the default value.

 ```yaml
 Type: Int32